 Mistake #3: Broken Buttons

 Michelle recommends testing buttons every week or every two weeks.
-The whole idea is to build momentum in your circuit where it is just this machine that’s going, so you don’t want to miss out even one day on something.
+The whole idea is to build momentum in your Circuit until it becomes a well-oiled machine, where you never miss out on something.

 Mistake #4: Ignoring Metrics

 Make sure your customer service team is savvy enough to alert you if something is a little bit off.
 Are they contacting you if they’re receiving a lot of messages about something not working?
-They need to be alerting you so you can fix what’s broken immediately.
+They need to be bringing those anomalies to your attention so you can fix what’s broken as quickly as possible.

 At Nicki K Media, we track our metrics every Friday across our brands.
-Also, our operations manager goes into SamCart and looks at all the brands because we have a general idea of what we should be selling every day.
-We check on a weekly basis and can discover if something is off.
+Our operations manager goes into SamCart and looks at all the brands because we have a general idea of what we should be selling every day.
+We check on a weekly basis and can quickly discover if something is off.

 We also take a quick peek on a daily basis.
-Once you have a consistent system running where you know how many sales you should be generating on a daily basis, you can notice on a daily basis if sales are off—instead of so many of our friends who have run live launches and they don’t figure it out until after the fact that there was a big problem and they get half of the numbers they’re expecting!
+Once you have a consistent system running where you know how many sales you should be generating on a daily basis, you can immediately notice if sales are off.
+So many of our friends who have run live launches don’t discover there’s a problem until afterwards, when they get half of the numbers they were expecting!

 Mistake #5: Emails Aren’t Delivered

 Anytime you put out a new funnel, run yourself through it before it is live to your recipients.
-You’ll find so many things that are slightly off and you can fix them before it goes live to the world.
-Also, have someone else on your team do the testing in addition to you, and use a different browser than you did.
+You’ll find so many things that are slightly off, which you can then fix before it goes live to the world.
+It’s also a good idea to have someone else on your team doing the testing in addition to you (using a different browser than you did).

 Mistake #6: The Funnel Isn’t Protected

-Protect the funnel!
+Protect the funnel at all costs!
 Nobody should touch the funnel except for the one person on your team who “owns” it.
-If you have too many people going in and making changes, there isn’t one person who knows what’s supposed to be there, what’s supposed to be turned on or off or test mode.
-Things are much more likely to break or get funky with more than one person touching your funnel.
+If you have too many people going in and making changes, there isn’t one person who knows what’s supposed to be there, what’s supposed to be turned on or off or in test mode.
+Things are much more likely to break or go a bit funky with more than one person touching your funnel.

-There are several best practices to running a test properly.
-Institute a process for how you run your tests.
-Never start a test on a Thursday or Friday.
-Never start a test before anybody who is a point person is going to be on vacation.
+There are several best practices to running a test properly and instituting a process for how you run your tests will minimize the risk of something going wrong.
+For example, we never start a test on a Thursday or Friday or before a point person is going to be on vacation.

-Use a Slack channel or whatever means you communicate to your team to let them know about the tests you’re running.
-If there’s anything that’s off, go into that Slack channel and see if there’s a test running that’s affecting it.
+Always communicate with your team to let them know about the tests you’re running.
+That way, if there’s anything that’s off, they can go into that Slack channel or however you communicate and see if there’s a test running that could be affecting it.

 Another big mistake course creators make is forgetting the customer’s experience.
-They’re fixated on making something look pretty or whatever and tend to make communications more complicated.
+When you become fixated on making something look nice, you can often end up worsening the user experience or making it more complicated than necessary.

-Pick someone on your team who isn’t part of marketing and ask if they understand what a communication means.
-Do they understand what action you want them to take?
+Pick someone on your team who isn’t part of marketing (or even a family member!) and ask if they understand what your communication means and what action you want them to take.
 Is the messaging clear?
+Sometimes things that are so obvious to us are not obvious to our customers.

 Mistake #9: Tracking the Wrong Numbers

-Michelle says one of the big turning points in the success of her business was really getting serious about her numbers, looking at them as unemotional data to figure out how to improve.
+Michelle says one of the big turning points in the success of her business—aside from switching her Circuit on 😉 —was really getting serious about her numbers.
+Looking at them as unemotional data allowed her to figure out how to improve.

-What are each of the emails?
-Where are they clicking?
-Because the open rate is what we used to track, which we can still track, but it’s not as accurate as the click rate.
-What are you doing in your emails to make sure they’re getting clicks and are they clicking?
+Then you can look at the registration to determine who’s watching and how long they are watching.
+Where are they dropping off in the video?
+And then it comes down to what each of the emails are or where people are clicking.
+You can still track open rates, but it’s not as accurate as the click through rate.
+What are you doing in your emails to make sure your audience is clicking?
 If changes need to be made, could you put the link in a different place to increase numbers?

-By having these KPIs in these benchmarks allows you to know exactly what to focus on.
+By having these KPIs and these benchmarks, it allows you to keep your eyes on the prize, know exactly what to focus on, and what matters most in order to increase conversions.

 Mistake #10: Ignoring the Context Around the Numbers

-Also, people are so focused on how low they can get their cost per lead.
-Obviously, it would be great to have 50-cent leads.
-But if you could pay $50 a lead that resulted in a sale, you’d take it!
+People also tend to get hyper focused on how low they can get their cost per lead.
+Obviously, you wouldn’t turn your nose up at 50-cent leads (does such a thing even exist?!) but if you could pay $50 for a lead which resulted in a sale, you’d take it!

-And if you have memberships, you should be looking at your retention.
+Another key metric to measure, particularly if you have memberships, is your retention rate.
 How many people renew?
 What’s your churn rate?
 How long are people staying in?
-You have to figure out what to do within your own program to get the retention as well, which is another metric to measure.
+You have to figure out what to do within your own program to build that self belief and boost retention.

 Mistake #11: Having Too Little Data to Make Decisions

-We see a lot of course creators who say they’re tracking all their numbers and they’re not working.
-And you see that there are only five or 10 people who have gone through their funnel.
-You need to have enough data to make decisions.
+We see a lot of course creators who say they’re tracking all their numbers but it’s just not working.
+However, when you only have five to 10 people who have gone through the funnel, that is simply not enough data to make decisions.

 Mistake #12: Having the Wrong Audience

-One of the things that we talk a lot about is running your circuit to organic first.
-These are the people who naturally found you and said they wanted that solution and opted in.
+One of the things that we talk a lot about is running your circuit to organic first— aka the people who naturally found you and thought “Ooooh, I need this solution!”

-That’s a really good test for your circuit to make sure everything is dialed in, to make sure your messaging is on point, and to make sure it’s what people who have found you want because they are your audience.
+That’s a really good test for your Circuit to make sure everything is dialed in, your messaging is on point, and that your offer is what people who have found you want.

-Once you determined your circuit performs really well with organic, then you can start moving into Facebook ads.
-Because again, if you’re sending traffic to the wrong audience, it might look like your circuit or your funnel or whatever you’re doing isn’t converting.
+Once you have determined your Circuit performs really well with organic, then you can start moving into Facebook ads.
+Because again, if you’re sending traffic to the wrong audience, it might look like your Circuit or your funnel isn’t converting.
 But when it’s going to the wrong audience, then it’s not going to convert.
 You have proof that it works and then you can go out and try to find that right audience with your ads.

-All these mistakes are really just looking at the health of your business.
-Funnels, traffic, things like that are really your whole business.
-Looking at the metrics gives you more clarity on spending more money on ads or not or whether it’s feasible to hire a new team member.
-It’s about connecting the dots with your ability to grow.
-It’s about taking the guesswork out of what is actually working and what is not working.
+All of these mistakes can be avoided by looking at the health of your business.
+Digging into your metrics gives you more clarity on key business decisions like spending more money on ads or not or whether it’s feasible to hire a new team member.
+It’s about connecting the dots with your ability to grow and taking the guesswork out of what is actually working and what is not working.

-There are so many things to think about with your sales funnel—and so many mistakes to avoid!
+There’s no denying that there is a LOT to consider when building out your sales funnel—and many mistakes to avoid!
 Take it step-by-step or hire someone like Michelle to help you work through all of this.

 Watch More